Bioconductor/bioconductor.org/content/help/newsletters/2016_January.md

 control samples should be included in each batch, so that the batch effect can be measured using these samples.

-For more on why batch effects pose a big problem for high-throughput experiments (or any experiments) here are two links:
+These two links explain why batch effects pose a big problem for high-throughput experiments (or any experiments):

 * http://simplystatistics.org/2015/05/20/is-it-species-or-is-it-batch-they-are-confounded-so-we-cant-know/
 * http://www.nature.com/nrg/journal/v11/n10/abs/nrg2825.html